The Beauville-Bogomolov class as a characteristic class: Appendix: Polystability of for a slope-stable twisted sheaf

 {\bf Acknowledgements:} I would like to thank Misha Verbitsky and Daniel Huybrechts for valuable comments.
 I thank Andrei Caldararu for introducing me to the theory of twisted coherent sheaves.
 I thank Jun Li for explaining to me the conjectural generalization of the Uhlenbeck-Yau Theorem for slope-stable twisted sheaves.
 I thank Francois Charles for explaining to me his interesting results in \cite{charles}.
+I thank Sukhendu Mehrotra for his careful reading of the appendix.
+I am grateful to the two referees for their detailed and insightful remarks and corrections.
 This paper was presented in several workshops.
 The first two were: ``Workshop on Moduli spaces of vector bundles'', at the Clay Math.
 Inst., October 2006, and ``Non-linear integral transforms: Fourier-Mukai and Nahm'' at the Centre de Research Mathematique, Montreal, August 2007.